jeffbolznv/llama.cpp/docs/build.md

 sudo apt-get install libvulkan-dev glslc spirv-headers
 ```

 SPIRV-Headers (`spirv/unified1/spirv.hpp`) are required for the Vulkan backend and are **not** always pulled in by the Vulkan loader dev package alone.
-Other distros use names such as `spirv-headers` (Arch), `spirv-headers-devel` (Fedora / openSUSE), or `libspirv-headers-dev` (some Debian derivatives).
+Other distros use names such as `spirv-headers` (Ubuntu / Debian / Arch), or `spirv-headers-devel` (Fedora / openSUSE).
 On Windows, the LunarG Vulkan SDK’s `Include` directory already contains these headers.

 #### Common steps